ff-frederiksen/Neighbourhood-Watch/README.md

 # Neighborhood Watch Alarm (NWA)
 NWA is an open source neighborhood security movement with an alarm system that anyone can assemble and manage locally.
 NWA is published under the [MIT License](https://github.com/neighborhood-watch-alarm/nwa/blob/master/LICENSE).

+The project consits of two seperate entities with one working on the TTN (The Things Network) stack and the other a self-hosted Chirpstack server.

 The client-server system consists of Arduino-based **alarms** outfitted with sensors, and a Raspberry Pi **server**.
-The devices communicate via LoRa signals and a TTN Gateway.
-The server sends text-messages when an alarm is triggered.
+The devices communicate via LoRa signals to a  LoRa Gateway which then relays messages between the devices and the server.
+When an intrusion is detected the server sounds out a text-message alerting the neighbors of the intrusion.

-For general and installation related information, please see the [**main site**](https://nwa-site.herokuapp.com/).
+For general and installation related information, please see the [**main site**](https://neighbourhood-watch-lora.herokuapp.com/).

-For system details and architecture descriptions, please see the [wiki](https://github.com/neighborhood-watch-alarm/nwa/wiki).
+For system details and architecture descriptions, please see the [wiki](https://github.com/ff-frederiksen/Neighbourhood-Watch/wiki).

 # Code Status